 Blueberry plants thrive best in soils that have a PH level between 4.5 and 5.5.
 While containerized blueberry plants can enjoy the perfect soil environment if the proper mix is used, we recommend soil samples first for any farm installations.
 Taking a proper soil sample for blueberry planting at your farm will be important.
 Soil Samples can be taken directly to most local County Farm Extension offices and the cost is minimal.
+If you are wanting to treat your farm organically it is better to send your sample off to an Organic fertilizing company so that they can help you.
+The company we like to use is Fertrell.
+If you click “here” you can find a link to a form that you can send with your soil sample.
+Feel free to call Fertrell or Waypoint Analytical as they are very helpful when filling out the form.
 Once you have received your reading along with it’s recommendations, your farm is ready for your blueberry plant soil preparation.
-You can also test your farm yourself with Luster Leaf 1612 Rapitest pH Soil Tester.
-However, for the most accurate testing it is best to take your soil to a local County Farm Extension office.

-If the PH of the soil at your farm is too high, granulated sulfur can be used to adjust the PH.
-If your soil tests specific for growing blueberries it will tell you how much sulfur needs to be applied to your farm if your PH is too high.
+If the pH of the soil at your farm is too high, granulated sulfur can be used to adjust the pH.
+If your soil tests specific for growing blueberries it will tell you how much sulfur needs to be applied to your farm if your pH is too high.
 You have to be very careful applying sulfur to your farm; too much can harm or kill blueberry plants.
 Sulfur needs to be applied 60-90 days prior to planting your farm.
 Otherwise, only a very small amount can be applied around the plants at a time.
-Peat Moss is the perfect PH for blueberries, so adding it to your soil is helpful.
+Peat Moss is generally a great pH for blueberries, so adding it to your soil is helpful.
 If you have a soil that has a lot of clay adding pine fines can help with acidity and drainage.
-You will occasionally want to check the PH of the soil in the area in which your blueberry plants are planted and adjust it as necessary.
-It is extremely important you have the correct PH for any blueberry project, especially a blueberry farm.
-Become familiar with your choice of a good organic publication or conventional publication as a handy reference.
+You will occasionally want to check the pH of the soil in the area in which your blueberry plants are planted and adjust it as necessary.
+It is extremely important you have the correct pH for any blueberry project, especially a blueberry farm.
+Here is a great article on soil preparation from the University of Kentucky along with other great information.